dubeejw/openwhisk/tools/go-cli/README.md

-To build the wsk CLI run ant buildGoCLI from this directory.
+To build the wsk CLI run the following command from the OpenWhisk home directory

-$ cd tools/go-cli
-$ ant buildGoCLI
+$ gradle :tools:go-cli:distDocker

-The build will produce the cli in ../bin/go-cli/$platform/$architecture/wsk
+The build will produce the cli in ../bin/go-cli/wsk

-The $platform is linux, mac, or windows.

-The $architecture is 386, amd64, arm, arm64, etc.

 To get the help run wsk --help

 The WSK_CLI_DEBUG can to be used set to "true" to provide debug information.